 Server rooms are quickly becoming a thing of the past; with cloud-based software there is no need for on-premise infrastructure, which reduces financial costs and the need for physical office space.

 With O365 you also don’t need to worry about upgrade fees, as you will automatically receive all features and functionality upon release.

-For an instant quote and to find out which cloud solutions from Core could benefit your business, try our solutions calculator or contact me to book a free two-hour Discovery Session.
+For an instant quote and to find out which cloud solutions from Core could benefit your business contact me to book a free two-hour Discovery Session.
 This is a great starting point to provide clear and pragmatic insights into the business value of, and operational considerations for a successful Office 365 deployment.